Full list of Premier League games affected by COVID-19 outbreaks

 Liverpool manager Jurgen Klopp has called for more vaccinations and boosters while Brighton boss Graham Potter has expressed concern as to how much longer matches can continue under the weight of the still-strong pandemic.

-Leicester vs Tottenham in Matchweek 17 was postponed, as were six of the 10 games in Matchweek 18.
+Leicester vs Tottenham in Matchweek 17 was postponed, as were six of the 10 games in Matchweek 18 and three of the 10 games in Matchweek 19.

 Here is a look at the current situation with regards to games being postponed.